Presidential Department Descriptions

 Jump to a department description:

-Cabinet Affairs | Communications | Domestic Policy Council | National Economic Council | Digital Strategy | Legislative Affairs | Management & Administration | Political Strategy & Outreach | Presidential Correspondence | Public Engagement & Intergovernmental Affairs | First Lady | Vice President | White House Counsel | Presidential Personnel | Scheduling & Advance | White House Fellows
+Cabinet Affairs | Communications | Press Office | Domestic Policy Council | National Economic Council | Digital Strategy | Legislative Affairs | Management & Administration | Office of Political Affairs | Presidential Correspondence | Intergovernmental Affairs | Public Liaison | Staff Secretary | First Lady | Vice President | White House Counsel | Presidential Personnel | Presidential Advance | Presidential Scheduling

 The Office of Cabinet Affairs

-This office is the primary liaison between the President and his Cabinet.
-The office coordinates communications, policy, and logistics between the White House and the Cabinet, as well as managing issues that affect multiple federal agencies.
-Staff in the Cabinet Affairs office are in daily communication with members of the Cabinet and senior agency staff.
-Interns will work with staff to facilitate office operations and implement all activities.
+The Office of Cabinet Affairs is the primary liaison between the President and his Cabinet.
+The office coordinates communications, policy, and logistics between the White House and the Cabinet, as well as managing issues that affect multiple Federal agencies.
+Staff in the Office of Cabinet Affairs are in daily communication with Members of the Cabinet and senior agency staff.
+Interns will work with White House staff to facilitate the office’s operations.

-The White House Communications Department
+The Office of White House Communications

-The Office of Communications crafts from inception to execution the message the President delivers to the world.
-From planning an address to the nation to working closely with local newspapers, the Office of Communications collaborates with media of all types to advance the agenda of the President.
-You will learn about and work with different areas of the department, including speechwriting, regional press, broadcast and message planning.
+The Office of Communications crafts the message the President delivers to the world.
+From planning an address to the Nation to working closely with local newspapers, the Office of Communications collaborates with all of the departments and strategically plans the message to advance the agenda of the President.
+Interns will learn about and work in different areas of the department, including research, broadcast and digital.
 Interns should have an interest in media, research, or digital communications.